-When the cold season is among us we want to be ready for frost and freezing.
-Have frost covers and blankets ready just in case and be sure to keep an eye on the weather.
+When the cold season is among us, we want to be ready for frost and freezing.
+Have frost covers and blankets ready just in case, and be sure to keep an eye on the weather.
 NPK Feeding is complete for the year as we do not want to encourage any new growth as it is the most sensitive to cold.
 Watering will be your primary focus as you want to make sure the soil doesn’t dry out.

-Plants effected by a freeze
+Citrus affected by a freeze

 - Never prune trees until new growth starts back in late spring (April).
-At that time all cuts should be made at least 1/2″ below damaged wood.
+At that time, all cuts should be made at least 1/2″ below damaged wood.

 If a grafted plant

-Plants on their own root
+Plants on their own root; not grafted

 - Even if plants are frozen back to soil level, any growth will be the same variety and produce after the next bloom cycle.